Isle of Wight Guru

 • busy caravan parks near beaches which have lots of facilities such as indoor swimming pools for anyone who is too sane to swim in the sea.
 Whitecliff Bay, Nodes Point, Landguard and Lower Hyde are big ones, but there are others.

-• quiet holiday parks which are usually family run and provide a chance to look for red squirrels and collect eggs in the morning if you can drag the children away from their smartphones (Cheverton Copse, The Orchards and others)
+• quiet holiday parks which are usually family run and provide a chance to look for red squirrels and collect eggs in the morning if you can drag the children away from their smartphones (Cheverton Copse, The Orchards and others).

-Alternatively, there's a big choice of quirky places to stay, including glamping, houseboats, manor houses, treehouses, helicopters, railway stations and a castle (see our top 20 quirky places guide).
+Alternatively, there's a big choice of quirky places to stay, including glamping, houseboats, manor houses, treehouses, helicopters, railway stations and a castle.
+See our top 20 quirky places guide.

-There are also lots of posh hotels for those looking to impress a loved one or need to make up for apparently doing something wrong because of an innocent misunderstanding over whose responsibility it was to take out the bins (sorry, got a bit personal there).
+There are also lots of posh hotels for those looking to impress a loved one or need to make up for apparently doing something wrong because of an innocent misunderstanding over whose responsibility it was to take out the bins.
+Sorry, got a bit personal there.

 5. Food and drink on the Isle of Wight

-However, there are a fantastic range of places to eat on the Isle of Wight, from the very cheap through to the posh nosh type places, which are usually restaurants overlooking the sea.
+However, there are a fantastic range of places to eat on the Isle of Wight, from the very cheap through to the posh nosh type places.
+Several of the best pubs and restaurants on the Isle of Wight are overlooking the sea so you can gaze into each other's eyes whilst listening to the waves.
+We've also compiled a (much-copied...) list of Isle of Wight pubs with playgrounds for anyone attempting a meal out with children.

 6. Getting to the Isle of Wight